RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 ## Sync using Active-Passive

-You can use Active-Passive to sync (synchronize) the source database to the target database.
-This lets the source database remain active and ensures the data continues to migrate.
+If you have a Flexible (or Annual) subscription, you can use Active-Passive to sync (synchronize) the source database to the target database.
+The source database remains active while the data migrates.

 To do this, specify the target database as an Active-Passive replica of the the source database.
 The general process is: